boogie-org/boogie/Test/README.md

   you need multiple different temporary files append a unique value (e.g.
   ``%t1``, ``%t2``... etc).
 You should make sure this is quoted.

-Currently most tests simply execute boogie recording its output which then compared to a file containing the expected output (``.expect`` files) using ``%diff``.
+Currently most tests simply execute boogie recording its output which is then compared to a file containing the expected output (``.expect`` files) using ``%diff``.
 This is incredibly fragile and it is recommended that new tests use the OutputCheck tool instead of relying on %diff.